-Each line corresponds precisely to one

-avoids the need for mutable variables in this example.
+Each line corresponds precisely to one row of the above table.
+Note how Scheme avoids the need for mutable variables in this example.
 Rather than creating two state variables and changing their contents over time, each call to fact-loop effectively introduces new copies of the number and result parameters.
 Scheme avoids the need for iteration constructs by simply using an explicit procedure call to reenter the loop.
 Note that this process does not have a growing and shrinking bulge but takes a constant amount of space throughout.
 The reason is that there are no pending operations that are waiting for fact-loop to return.
 A procedure call that is not nested within pending operations is said to be a tail call.
-Scheme implementations are required to be properly tail recursive, which means that they must implement tail calls without pushing any information on the stack.
-This guarantees that processes like those generated by fact-loop will exhibit the same desirable constant space behavior as while and for loops in Java.
+Scheme implementations are required to be properly tail recursive, which means that they must implement tail calls without pushing any information on the run-time stack of execution frames.
+This guarantees that processes like those generated by fact-loop will exhibit the same desirable constant space behavior as while and for loops in Java, C, and other languages with special looping constructs.

-5. Data Structures in Scheme (Lists, Trees, S-Expressions)
+6. Data Structures in Scheme (Lists, Trees, S-Expressions)